Luang Namtha province: Demographics

 The population of the province as of the 2015 census was 175,753 persons.
 The ethnic groups reported were the Khamu, Akha (Eko), Hmong, Yao (Ioumien) and Lanetene.
-Lowland Lao people, Tai Lue, Thai Neua and Thai Dam reside in villages just outside the Nam Ha National Biodiversity Conservation Area close to the town of Muang Sing.
+Lowland Lao people, Tai Lue, Thai Neua and Thai Dam reside in villages outside the Nam Ha National Biodiversity Conservation Area close to the town of Muang Sing.

 Economy

-The province is one of the main sugarcane and rubber producing areas of Laos with numerous plantations.
-Viengphoukha Coal Mine Co.
-Ltd., which is mining for lignite, is a major operating company in the province in the mineral sector, as of 2008.
+The province is a sugarcane and rubber producing area.
 Other industries are agriculture, wood processing, lignite and copper mining, handicraft production, transportation and tourism.
-Shifting cultivation is widely practiced as an economic necessity.
+Shifting cultivation is practiced as an economic necessity.
 Food items such as rice, corn, casava, peanuts, cardamom, rattan, bamboo, jewel orchids, eaglewood, and ginger are used for internal consumption and sale.
-A wide range of wildlife is consumed or sold.
-The province has been the site of significant investments by China as part of its Belt and Road Initiative.
+A range of wildlife is consumed or sold.
+The province has been the site of investments by China as part of its Belt and Road Initiative.

 Transport

 Road

 The Route 3 highway connects the Boten International Checkpoint on the border with China and Houayxay, opposite Thailand's Chiang Khong District, sometimes called the Chiang Rai - Kunming R3 highway.
-Route 13 and the upcoming Vientiane–Boten Expressway also pass through the province, though they do not enter the provincial capital Luang Namtha.
+Route 13 and the Vientiane–Boten Expressway pass through the province and do not enter the provincial capital Luang Namtha.